harshpareek-1/harshpareek-1/README.md

 I'm Harsh,a 18 year old self-taught builder from Rajasthan,India.

 I build things that solve my problems and stuff that i found genuinely cool.
-I think the best way to lern engineering is to make something real.
+I think the best way to learn engineering is to make something real.

 ## Some favorite builds
 - **My First Rc Plane** - its here because its the most ambitious one, i built it completely from scratch.